Calculate homicide arrest rates

 - In the Data Browser window, double-click the Race category.

-- Double-click Race & Hispanic Origin.
+- Double-click Population by Race.
 For the following four variables, select the percent sign, unselect the number sign, and check the box:

 - Use the back button or click Categories to return to the list of categories.
-In the search box, type 2020 Median Age and press Enter.
+In the search box, type median age and press Enter.

 You've selected six variables total.